 Almost three weeks on from the publication of the Times’ report, Weinstein is under criminal investigation in the United States and the United Kingdom, and over fifty women have accused him of various forms of abusive behaviour.
 Hollywood stars such as George Clooney and Leonardo DiCaprio have denounced him, as have the Democratic Party in the United States, of which he was a long-time donor.

-The stories which have emerged about Harvey Weinstein have also served as a catalyst for #MeToo, (HYPERLINK FOR RADARS ARTICLE on this – Sarah )a social media campaign encouraging women in all industries to speak out about inappropriate behaviour towards them, both past and present.
+The stories which have emerged about Harvey Weinstein have also served as a catalyst for #MeToo, a social media campaign encouraging women in all industries to speak out about inappropriate behaviour towards them, both past and present.

 While this story is far from finished, the sheer number of alleged victims and the ongoing campaign to expose this kind of behaviour in all forms of life suggest that change-in one form or another-is inevitable.